-We have table number stands and table numbers, a cake table, a cake knife, three easels, six highchairs, two coat rails, ten 6ft trestle tables, fourteen 6ft round tables, two 7ft round tables and three 5ft 6in round tables.
-Included in package menus are all table linens for your required numbers based on a top table for 8 – 10 guests (long or round) and round tables of 10 for all remaining guests.
+We have table number stands, a cake table, a cake knife, two easels, six highchairs, ten 6ft trestle tables, fourteen 6ft round tables, two 7ft round tables and three 5ft 6in round tables.
+Included in all menus are white tablecloths and white napkins for your required numbers based on a top table for 8 – 10 guests (long or round) and round tables of 10 for all remaining guests.

 When do we drop off drinks that we have provided?

 We ask for drinks to be dropped off between 9am and 12 noon the day before your wedding so that we have adequate time to check what has been delivered and get it all chilled for the next day.

 What happens if guests drop out or we need to add a guest?

 We ask for final guest numbers 6 weeks before your event date and invoice your final balance 4 weeks before your wedding day.
 Once this final invoice has been sent we are unable to reduce your guest numbers or offer you a refund.
 Clients who find themselves with absent guests usually upgrade an evening guest to fill the vacancy.
 We are happy to add to your guest numbers after your final invoice has been sent, right up until 3 days before your wedding day.
 In this instance we will invoice you separately for these additions with payment due via BACS immediately.
 If additions to guest numbers or last minute equipment hire are requested less than 3 days before the wedding date, we will endeavour to accommodate these requests and payment will be deducted from your £250 damages/prepayment deposit.
 If additional costs and/or damages amount to more than £250 (plus VAT) then an invoice will be issued for the additional amount and will be payable within 7 days of the invoice date.